Summer Reading 2021

 Students entering the following general education grades should have the listed book read before school starts:

-6th grade: Read "Home of the Brave" by Katherine Applegate plus download and complete the required discussion questions prior to the start of school.
+6th grade: Read "Home of the Brave" by Katherine Applegate plus digitally complete the required discussion questions prior to the start of school.
+Use your school email address* and this access code: OYX6TF.

-7th grade: "Stanford Wong Flunks Big-Time" by Lisa Yee and select one book from the recommended reading list below.
+7th grade: "The Last of the Really Great Whangdoodles" by Julie Andrews and select one book from the recommended reading list below.
 Download and complete the required discussion questions prior to the start of school.

 8th grade: Pick one book from the Dystopian novels list and one book from the Contemporary Classics list from the recommended reading list below.